qooxdoo/qooxdoo/documentation/manual/source/pages/widget/table.rst

 --------

 ================================================ ======
    Column Feature                                 Description
 ================================================ ======
 Display grid data                                 Takes an array containing an array for each row.
 The data in the row can be of almost any type.

-Set custom header                                 Pre-built header renderer for icons and lables.
+Set custom header                                 Pre-built header renderer for icons and labels.
 Can be easily extended to supply a custom header cell renderer.

-Column sorting                                    Built-in sorting accesable to the user by a click on the table header.
+Column sorting                                    Built-in sorting accessible to the user by a click on the table header.

 Reorganizing of columns                           Columns can be reorganized by the user via Drag&Drop.

 Change the visibility of columns                  A special column visibility menu is included.
 It offers the user a way to show / hide single columns.

 Content menu support                               The table supports content menus for each cell.